 What you want your VIRMP letters of recommendation to say about you

 The VIRMP letters of recommendation are standardized.
 This means that every candidate will have the same letter template, with the last portion allowing your references to write additional comments.
 This is shown on one of the training videos on the VIRMP website.
 Make sure to carefully watch the video so that you’re familiar with the categories that your references are going to be asked to evaluate about the applicants.
+As mentioned below, the comment section of the letter is, in my opinion, the most important portion of your application.

 As the VIRMP website states, the absence of comments is generally viewed as a negative.
 I’d say that if one or more of your letters have no comments or very short comments, your application is very unlikely to be successful!
-It is rare for the comment section to be empty, but I’ve seen a fair number of letters that simply have one or two sentences saying things like: “[Applicant’s name] did well during my [insert specialty] rotation and I’m sure will be a good intern/resident”.
+It is rare for the comment section to be empty, but I’ve seen a fair number of letters that simply have one or two sentences saying something like: “[Applicant’s name] did well during my [insert specialty] rotation and I’m sure will be a good intern/resident”.

 Realistically, the comment section of the letter is the most crucial section.
 It must present you as an exceptional candidate!

-Faculty in academia and clinicians in private practices write letters every year for many applicants.
+Faculty in academia and clinicians in private practice write letters every year for many applicants.
 They’ve worked and trained hundreds or thousands of students, interns, and residents.
 Therefore, they know exactly what to look for.
 You’ll be at a disadvantage if you are clueless on how your performance is being evaluated for Match purposes!

 Here’s what you want in your letter: